mikebranstein/speech-workshop-instructions/src/chapters/chapter9.md

 Return to your laptop, not the VM you've bee using.
 Navigate to the Speech recognition web app you published to Azure earlier.
 My URL was [https://workshopwebapp.azurewebsites.net/](https://workshopwebapp.azurewebsites.net/).

-This time, enter your CSS endpoint URL, CSS Subscription key, check the LUIS checkbox, and add your LUIS endpoint base URL, and LUIS subscription key.
+This time, enter your STT endpoint URL, STT Subscription key, check the LUIS checkbox, and add your LUIS endpoint base URL, and LUIS subscription key.

 <img src="images/chapter9/site1.png" class="img-override" />